Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 Separate 32/64 Bit installer projects are provided and should be built for each version required.

-Different values need to be written to the [Registry](OFFICE_32_64.md) for 32-Bit and 64-Bit version of Office.
+Different values need to be written to the [Registry](OFFICE_32_64.md) for 32-Bit and 64-Bit versions of Office.

 The installer class provides these values, [Custom Action Properties](/SCREENSHOTS/CUSTOM_ACTIONS_RUN64BIT.png) is set for the version required in each installer project.